-Through generous support through the United Way of Kennebec Valley Covid-19 Relief Fund, Central Maine Power (CMP), Kennebec Savings, and the Maine Humanities Council, LVK is making tablets available to learners and tutors so they are able to work remotely.
+Technology Access Program: Through generous support through the United Way of Kennebec Valley Covid-19 Relief Fund and the Maine Humanities Council LVA is making tablets available to learners and tutors so they are able to work remotely.
 Many individuals with the proper skills and technology were able to continue to work, communicate, and maintain some normalcy in these trying times, yet many individuals with limited literacy skills were left behind.
 This program hopes to address these concerns, and help learners further expand their capabilities, as they learn the technology skills needed to thrive.
-Tutors who decide to meet virtually will have an initial training session with the LVK Technology Advisor to get set up with their tablets and will have ongoing access to the advisor to address needs as they arise.
+Tutors who decide to meet virtually will have an initial training session with the LVA Technology Advisor to get set up with their tablets and will have ongoing access to the advisor to address needs as they arise.

 - Participate on a committee, such as fundraising or planning.